Chicago Bears Poke Fun At Aaron Rodgers Following Break Up With Olivia Munn

 The pair, who had been dating since late 2014, faced mounting rumors earlier this year when Munn was spotted rocking an impressive diamond on her ring finger.

-Back in January, the pair were leaving a party in Beverly Hills when paparazzi spotted the diamond.
+Back in January, the pair was leaving a party in Beverly Hills when paparazzi spotted the diamond.
 Despite mounting speculation, the couple refused to address questions about their relationship status.
 At the time, an E!
 News insider revealed that “Olivia and Aaron have discussed they want to get married eventually and their future together.
 They are very much in love but they want to make sure it all happens naturally.”

 The couple has been notoriously private over the years when it comes to matters of their relationship, and it seems their rumored breakup is no exception.
 Both parties have yet to respond to reports.

-[Featured image by Dan Steinberg/ AP Images]
+[Featured Image by Dan Steinberg/AP Images]